LiWentomng/OrientedRepPoints/README.md

  Note：
- * Wtihout the groun-truth of test subset, the mAOE of orientation evaluation is calculated on the val subset(original train subset for training).
+ * Wtihout the ground-truth of test subset, the mAOE of orientation evaluation is calculated on the val subset(original train subset for training).
  * The orientation (angle) of an aerial object is define as below, the detail of mAOE, please see the paper.
 The code of mAOE is [mAOE_evaluation.py](https://github.com/LiWentomng/OrientedRepPoints/blob/main/DOTA_devkit/mAOE_evaluation.py).
  ![微信截图_20210522135042](https://user-images.githubusercontent.com/32033843/119216186-be2fd080-bb04-11eb-9736-1f82c6666171.png)